Judiciary: Japan

 Japan's process for selecting judges is longer and more stringent than in various countries, like the United States and in Mexico.
 Assistant judges are appointed from those who have completed their training at the Legal Training and Research Institute located in Wako.
 Once appointed, assistant judges still may not qualify to sit alone until they have served for five years, and have been appointed by the Supreme Court of Japan.
 Judges require ten years of experience in practical affairs, as a public prosecutor or practicing attorney.
 In the Japanese judicial branch there is the Supreme Court, eight high courts, fifty district courts, fifty family courts, and 438 summary courts.

 Mexico

-Justices of the Mexican Supreme Court are appointed by the President of Mexico, and then are approved by the Mexican Senate to serve for a fifteen-year term.
+Justices of the Mexican Supreme Court are appointed by the President of Mexico, and then are approved by the Mexican Senate to serve for a twelve-year term.
 Other justices are appointed by the Supreme Court and serve for six years.
-Federal courts consist of the 11 ministers of the Supreme Court, 32 circuit tribunals and 98 district courts.
+Federal courts consist of the 9 ministers of the Supreme Court, 32 circuit tribunals and 98 district courts.
 The Supreme Court of Mexico is located in Mexico City.
-Supreme Court Judges must be of ages 35 to 65 and hold a law degree during the five years preceding their nomination.
+Supreme Court Judges must be of ages 35 to 65 upon appointment and hold a law degree during the five years preceding their nomination.